clojurebridge-minneapolis/track1-chatter/README.md

 (def chat-messages (atom []))
 ```

-Now the app is taking our new messages but it's adding new messages to
+Now, the app is taking our new messages, but it's adding new messages to
 the end.
 That's going to be hard to read.
 We can fix that by
 changing from a vector to a list.